replicatedhq/replicated-field-labs/instruqt/closing-information-gap/01-viewing-instance-info/assignment.md

 * A general overview of how stable this instance has been in from the uptime graph.
 You can change the timeline of the graph to gain more insight.
-* The current version of you application they are running, and how long that version has been installed.
+* The current version of your application they are running, and how long that version has been installed.
 You can also at a glance if it's the current version or if they have fallen behind.
 * What type of Kubernetes cluster they are running on, what version of